Andy-J-B/SD43-Python-AI-ML-Data-class-repository/README.md

 ## 🚀 Course Overview

 This course is a project-based introduction to the exciting world of Artificial Intelligence (AI) and Machine Learning (ML).
-Think of it as a university-level "Introduction to AI" course, but with a twist: we learn everything by building practical, hands-on projects.
+Think of it as a university-level "Introduction to AI" course.

 Our goal isn't just to *use* AI, but to *understand* how it thinks, learns, and makes decisions.